Research

 Background

 The largest cost in cow-calf production is feed, meaning that reducing feed costs is important to overall profitability.
 Selecting cows that are more feed efficient can help to reduce feed costs.
 Although significant work has been done on measuring feed efficiency in feedlot settings, there are still challenges to identifying efficient grazing animals, as feed intake on pasture is very difficult to measure.
+While residual feed intake (RFI) works well in growing animals, forage-fed cows may re-rank when measured over the production cycle, so this type of measurement may not work as well to identify the efficiency of cows long-term.
 As grazing cows consume high-fibre, lower-quality diets, variation in diet digestibility (the ability of the animal to maximize nutrient absorption from feed) may be underestimated in certain measures of feed efficiency (e.g., residual feed intake) that are predictive for growing animals fed highly digestible diets.
 Further, individual cows may alter feed intake patterns to adapt to these low-quality diets while maintaining optimal nutrient absorption.

-This project is also funded by the Beef Cattle Research Council, Beef Farmers of Ontario, and NSERC.
+This project was also funded by the Beef Cattle Research Council, Beef Farmers of Ontario, Food from Thought (A Canada First Research Program), and Ontario Ministry of Agriculture, Food and Agribusiness.